scrapy/scrapy/docs/topics/developer-tools.rst

         "://quotes.toscrape.com/scroll' -H 'Cache-Control: max-age=0'")

-Alternatively, if you want to know the arguments needed to recreate that request you can use the :func:`scrapy.utils.curl.curl_to_request_kwargs` function to get a dictionary with the equivalent arguments.
+Alternatively, if you want to know the arguments needed to recreate that request you can use the :func:`~scrapy.utils.curl.curl_to_request_kwargs` function to get a dictionary with the equivalent arguments:

+.. autofunction:: scrapy.utils.curl.curl_to_request_kwargs

 Note that to translate a cURL command into a Scrapy request, you may use `curl2scrapy <https://michael-shub.github.io/curl2scrapy/>`_.